T-Mobile US: cellular IoT device certification and DICE

 | Report portability | None (T-Mobile only) | None (Verizon only) | None (AT&T only) |

 No report is transferable from one carrier to another.
-A manufacturer targeting Verizon, AT&T and T-Mobile therefore accumulates PTCRB + OPC + NAF + LTS, plus FCC ID.
-The same applies to Sprint legacy: since the Sprint absorption by T-Mobile, older Sprint Approved Devices dossiers are migrated but do not substitute for the modern LTS.
+A manufacturer targeting Verizon, AT&T and T-Mobile therefore accumulates PTCRB + OPC + Network Ready + T-Mobile certification, plus FCC ID.
+On the Sprint legacy side: the Sprint networks have been retired since 2022, and a historical Sprint approval does not substitute for current T-Mobile certification.

-Section titled “Sunsets, Sprint legacy and compatibility”Three lifecycle topics warrant specific attention on T-Mobile US.
+Section titled “Sunsets and Sprint legacy”Three lifecycle topics warrant specific attention on T-Mobile US.

-Section titled “3G UMTS sunset in 2022”T-Mobile sunset its 3G UMTS in 2022.
-Any IoT product based on a legacy module stack that falls back to North American 3G stops working on the network.
+Section titled “3G UMTS retired on July 1, 2022”T-Mobile retired its 3G UMTS network on July 1, 2022.
+Any IoT product based on a legacy stack that falls back to North American 3G stops working on the network.
 A general-purpose 2G/3G/4G module with automatic US HSPA fallback is effectively incompatible.

-Section titled “Sprint CDMA retired”The Sprint CDMA assets were retired post-merger.
+Section titled “Sprint CDMA and LTE retired in 2022”The Sprint legacy was retired after the merger: Sprint CDMA on March 31, 2022, Sprint LTE on June 30, 2022.
 Modules that declared CDMA-1xRTT or EVDO Sprint compatibility are only relevant for historical dossiers.
-A new IoT product targeting T-Mobile US should not embed a CDMA stack.
+A new IoT product targeting T-Mobile US should not embed a CDMA stack, and a module historically approved on Sprint must go through current T-Mobile certification.

 Common pitfalls